-Nhat Tru Pagoda is not only a historical relic but also a living testament to the prosperous Hoa Lu capital and the great role of Buddhism in the royal court during the early period of national independence.
+Nhat Tru Pagoda is not only a historical relic but also a living testament to the prosperous Hoa Lu capital and the significant role of Buddhism in the royal court during the early period of national independence.

 Comment (0)